crowsi-foss/crowsi-platform/README.md

 # deployment steps
 1. Clone or download this repository
 2. Install cert-manager on your kubernetes cluster (currently tested with version 1.13.2)
-3. Install traefik on your kubernetes cluster, while adding a service annotation specifying the domain name under which your deployment endpoint shall be available.
+3. Install traefik on your kubernetes cluster with the files stored in HelmTraefik, while adding a service annotation specifying the domain name under which your deployment endpoint shall be available.
 In Azure and traefik version 25.0.0. this can be done with the following command line.
-Please note that you need to chose a dns-label-name that is still available under azure, so best choose something random and check if deployment is executed successfully.
+Please note that you need to chose a dns-label-name that is still available under Azure, so best choose something random and check if deployment is executed successfully.

 helm install --values ./HelmTraefik/myvalues.yaml --set service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=someLabel traefik traefik/traefik --version 25.0.0